lgeurts/dwm-dotfiles/README.md

 Edit .config/suckless/dwm/config.h and change the apps according your needs.
 For example, I have helium-browser-bin qutebrowser obtanium lazy-vim, neomutt, signal etc. installed.
 Replace with your preferred apps, test, and after copy config.h to config.def.h.

 PS.
-I also added .bashrc and .bash_aliases files.
+I also added .bashrc and .bash_aliases files (extra).
 Check them out at your leisure.

 #### Credits: